Crown Lynn: 1970s

 At the time Crown Lynn was the southern hemisphere's largest producer of household pottery, and remained so up to at least 1978.
-At its height the factory employed 650 staff, produced about 17 million pieces annually, and exported to Australia, the Pacific Islands, south-east Asia, the US and Canada.
+At its height the factory employed 650 staff, produced about 17 million pieces annually, and exported to Australia, South Africa, the Pacific Islands, south-east Asia, the US and Canada.
+Around 1972 Crown Lynn set up a large factory in the Philippines which operated until 1981-1982.